-Thank you for being a strong supporter and friend.
-And thank you for continuing to push us to achieve.
+Thank you again for being a strong supporter and friend.
+And thank you for helping us connect people to art and with each other.

 Executive Director and CEO

 P.S.
-This is your Museum.
+Your support is made even more meaningful because it directly benefits your Museum.
 Thank you for considering a tax-deductible contribution to our Annual Fund so that we can be a better Museum for everyone in our community.
-Please rush your gift of $100, $500, $1,000 today.
+Please rush your donation of $100, $500, $1,000, or more today.
 For your convenience, secure online giving is available here.
 You can also donate stock, make a gift in your will, or—if you are 70.5 or older—contribute through an IRA charitable rollover.
-However you give—and however much you give—we are truly grateful for your support.
+No matter how you give—and however much you give—we are truly grateful for your support.

 You may mail your gift to: